Chapter 1 : Guilt.

 Ginny sighed.
 "Or else I can get Madame Pomfrey to come up here."
 Her voice was still soft, but a hint of determination had entered it.
 It was clear she meant to do exactly what she said.

 "All right," Demelza said quietly, before getting to her feet.
-Madame Pomfrey'd enough to be doing.
-She'd to deal with all the students suffering war trauma, as well as all the normal injuries and illnesses of school life.
+Madame Pomfrey had enough to be doing, dealing with all the students suffering war trauma, as well as all the normal injuries and illnesses of school life.
 With a few hundred partially trained, young witches and wizards around, the latter weren't exactly in short supply either.
 The last thing she needed was to have to come looking for a silly little girl who'd brought all her problems on herself.

 Ginny slipped an arm around her again.
 "You'll feel much better soon."